NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Provides knowledge and skills for public health grant writing.
 Teaches the major elements of grant writing including the identification of grant sources, writing grant proposals, and preparation of budgets and timelines.

 Introduces use of statistics for research purposes in the fields of public and community health.
 Teaches descriptive and inferential statistics.
 Includes central tendency, variability, correlation and regression, probability, and various inferential techniques such as t-test for independent and dependent samples, one-way and two-way analysis of variance, post-hoc tests, and non-parametric statistical tests.

 Introduces epidemiologic principles and methods.
 Examines the historical and theoretical bases of epidemiology; statistical methods; distribution of disease over person, place, and time; research methods utilized in epidemiology; and the application of epidemiology to the prevention of disease and the promotion of health.

 For secondary education majors.
 Emphasizes the role of the teacher as a health educator and team member in providing a healthy school environment.
 Examines comprehensive school health education and studies the basic Utah health core curriculum for secondary education.
 Develops learning activities applicable to the health needs of secondary education students.
 Course fee of $10 for materials applies.

-Intended for Public and Community Health majors.
+Intended for Public Health majors.
 Builds upon HLTH 4140 and develops the knowledge, skills, and abilities to conduct health program implementation and evaluation.
 Includes a systematic approach to the implementation and evaluation of health education programs.